hlubenow/yetanother_raycaster.py/README.md

 The developer "3DSage" has provided a nice [tutorial video on Youtube](https://www.youtube.com/watch?v=gYRrGTC7GtA) about the subject.
 He uses C and the OpenGL library.
 His code can be found [here](https://github.com/3DSage/OpenGL-Raycaster_v1).

-First, I translated his tutorial code from C to Python/PyOpenGL while trying to stay as close to his version as possible.
+First, I translated his tutorial code from C to PyOpenGL while trying to stay as close to his version as possible.

-Then I wrote a Python/Pygame version, that is a bit more free (but does the same thing).
+Then I wrote a Pygame version, that is a bit more free (but does the same thing).

 My project uses the MIT License, because the original code uses that license.